-This doc will give you a fairly technical explanation of our core data types, their structure, and how they're used in our features.
+This doc will give you a fairly technical explanation of our core MELT data types, their structure, and how they're used in our features.
 You can use most of our features without needing to understand the underlying data structure.
 But having a better understanding of this can help you get data into New Relic, understand the data you see in our UI, and query your data.

-First, we’ll explain the definition of metrics from a monitoring industry perspective, and then we’ll explain how New Relic handles metrics.
-For a list of the metrics we collect, see our documentation on metrics.
+First, we'll explain the definition of metrics from a monitoring industry perspective, and then we'll explain how New Relic handles metrics.

 In the software monitoring industry, a metric means a numeric measurement of an application or system.
 Metrics are typically reported on a regular schedule.